Updated May 28, 2020.

 This Wanderlust Wednesday is very special to me.
-I’ve been blogging over 11 years now, but only this past year and a half have I been publishing regularly and changing some of my writing goals.
+I’ve been blogging over 14 years now, but only this past four years have I been publishing regularly and changing some of my writing goals.
 In the learning and growing process, blogging has changed the way I travel–and I think I’m a better traveler for it!
 Here are 10 ways blogging has changed the way I travel.

 I’m almost embarrassed when I look at pictures from my early blog posts!
 There were plenty of times in my early blogging when I thought, “Wait, didn’t I get a picture of that?” or “Oh no!
 I wish I’d gotten a picture of that!”
 Now I take more pictures, I try to take more artistic pictures, and I’m learning how to edit some of them so things are a little more defined or lighter so my readers can tell what the picture is actually of!
 Here’s a comparison.
 This is the same photo, but one is the original and the other is edited.